Blood and bone marrow stem cell donation

 Medically reviewed on May 30, 2018

-In the past, surgery to draw marrow from the bone was the only way to collect blood stem cells.
-Today, however, it's more common to collect blood stem cells directly from the blood.
-This is called peripheral blood stem cell (PBSC) donation.
+In the past, surgery to draw bone marrow stem cells directly from the bone was the only way to collect stem cells.
+Today, however, it's more common to collect stem cells from the blood.
+This is called peripheral blood stem cell donation.

 Why it's done

-Every year, more than 10,000 people in the U.S. are diagnosed with life-threatening diseases, such as leukemia or lymphoma, for which a stem cell transplant is the best or the only treatment.
-Donated blood stem cells are needed for these transplantations.
+Every year, thousands of people in the U.S. are diagnosed with life-threatening diseases, such as leukemia or lymphoma, for which a stem cell transplant is the best or the only treatment.
+Donated blood stem cells are needed for these transplants.

 You might be considering donating blood or bone marrow because someone in your family needs a stem cell transplant and doctors think you might be a match for that person.
 Or perhaps you want to help someone else — maybe even someone you don't know — who's waiting for a stem cell transplant.